anignatev/if_re/Readme.txt

 // Driver with error fix when compile driver v.
 1.96.04 for FreeBSD 13.x kernel
-// with compiled version for FreeBSD 13.0 and bug fix for compile in this version of os)
+// with compiled version for FreeBSD 13.0

 =================================================================================